syncfusion-content/angular-docs/angular/Rating/Appearance-and-Styling.md

 }
 {% endhighlight %}

-Add the below css in external file named as rating.component.css
+Add the below CSS in external file named as rating.component.css

 {% highlight css %}